dennykane/LOTW/README.md

 of the game.
-For example, performing the following simple operation in the terminal application indeed creates an entry—containing all of the brilliance you can muster—at `~/file.txt`, held in the browser's sandboxed local storage, accessible regardless of network status.
+For example, performing the following simple operation in the terminal application indeed creates an entry—containing all of the brilliance you can muster—at `~/file.txt`, held in the browser's sandboxed local storage, accessible regardless of network status:

 `~$ echo "A bunch of interesting thoughts" > file.txt`